Latur district: Railway Lines

 Latur railway station was built again when the Barshi railway line was converted from narrow gauge to broad gauge.
 The railway gauge was converted in September 2007 from Latur to Osmanabad and in October 2008 from Osmanabad to Kurduvadi.
-Latur is now is connected to Mumbai by a direct train via Kurduvadi (train number 1006 from Latur and 1005 from Mumbai).
+Latur is now connected to Mumbai by a direct train via Kurduvadi (train number 1006 from Latur and 1005 from Mumbai).
 It is connected to Hyderabad by train number 7013 that originates at Osmanabad.

 With the introduction of train number 1005 via Kurduvadi in October 2008, the earlier train connecting Latur to Latur Road, Parbhani and Aurangabad was discontinued.

 The important railway stations are Latur, Latur Road and Udgir.
 The district has 148 km of broad gauge railway line.